Why We Needed a Safe House as a Police Family

 I tell you these real experiences from my police family not to scare you, but to educate and make you feel less alone as a fellow police wife, spouse, or girlfriend.
 PTSD, trauma, and injury on duty have all been a part of our lives even though we still do live a beautiful, happy life as well.
 All careers come with downfalls and safety challenges are a reality in police work.

 I also share 42 stories including many related to safety and even some funny ones, Bible verses, and prayers from our police dating years and marriage in my police wife devotional book.
+I also have a police wife course that will help you to get rid of resentment, overwhelm, frustration, and loneliness and make room for peace in your life.

 How does being a police officer affect your family?